elikeyz/currency-converter/README.md

 # currency-converter
-A currency converter app that also has offline capability
+A currency converter app that also has offline capability and is also installable on various devices